 My recipe for perfect sweet potato fries can be made in either the oven or the air fryer, making them accessible to any home cook, regardless of your kitchen equipment.

 Why You Will Love This Recipe

-These healthy and dippable snacks are so simple to make.
+Sweet Potato Fries are healthy and dippable snacks that is so simple to make.
 Stick to my easy-to-follow instructions for a low-cost and healthy side.

 As an added bonus, there are very few ingredients needed, all of which are easy to keep in the pantry.
-Stock up on your next grocery run so you can make these crispy on the outside, creamy on the inside sweet potatoes fries whenever your cravings strike.
+Stock up on your next grocery run so you can make these crispy on the outside, creamy on the inside baked fries whenever your cravings strike.

 Naturally gluten free, and made with just a touch of oil, my healthy sweet potato fries are perfect as a side dish or even as a light lunch.
 Forget the guilt of eating deep fried chips or fries and make this lightened up recipe instead!